vwgert/vwgert.github.io/08_filters/01_course.md

 find: '/sys/kernel/debug': Permission denied /sys/fs/cgroup/sys-kernel-debug.mount
 ```

 ### Using content structure (cut,sort,uniq)
 #### Using columns (cut)
 Using the `cut` command we can split lines in a file into columns.
 To do this we have to define a delimiter (this is a character that defines the start of a new column) for example a `space` or `:` sign.
-Then we can select which columns the command should display:
+Then we can select which columns (=fields) the command should display:
 ```bash
 student@linux-ess:~$ cat auth.log
 Jun 09 11:11:11 linux-ess: Server listening on 0.0.0.0 port 22.